With many families sitting down to dinners throughout the holidays, I can already hear the food battles.

 “That’s all you’re eating, get back here!”

 The holidays can be particularly hard because there’s so much going on.
 There’s more snacking.
 More distractions.
-And many kids simply don’t want to eat the meal adults spent so much time preparing (and that bugs us).
+And many kids simply don’t want to eat the meal adults spent so much time preparing (and that really hard for parents).

 Find out the why?